cacabo/cis-522-final-project/README.md

 - [ ] Smarter datastructure for checking collisions
 - [ ] Move with mouse?
 Could move in directions other than the 8 we currently support
 - [ ] Shooting viruses
-- [ ] safe guards for when you're dead you don't have actions
-  - currently assumes game state properly keeps track which is ok i guess
-  - edge case is manualy start a game where agentmodel.done = True
-- [ ] Figure out what logs / graphs we will want on the writeup
-- [ ] Have a policy net and a target net